 Of course, I found echoes of myself in books featuring other bookworms and the libraries in which they lost themselves, the librarians which they befriended.
-My favorite part of Robin McKinley’s version of the Beauty and the Beast story involved reading.[§] The novel features a bookish heroine who marvels at the books she finds in the Beast’s library, some of which have not yet been written.
+My favorite part of Robin McKinley’s Beauty (her version of the Beauty and the Beast tale) involved reading.
+This YA novel features a bookish heroine who marvels at the books she finds in the Beast’s library, some of which have not yet been written.
 Considering how many times and how long I’ve waited for sequels to be published, I’m confident that this magical library is a bookworm’s dream.
 In the Discworld series, however, it’s not only possible to find books that have yet to be written but also to travel through time and to different places through L-space (that is, library space).[‡] In some way, I’ve always felt this to be true of reading.
 How often had I found myself lost in book only to surprised when I became aware again of my actual surroundings?
-And these novels also feature the Librarian of the Unseen University, once a human wizard who found key advantages in being transformed into orangutan.[‡‡] Never saying much more than “Ook”, he manages to communicate his meaning all the same and he’s good to have on your side.
-His unique approach to helping is entirely in keeping with what I know of librarians, all of whom work hard to serve the public.[§§]
+And these novels also include the Librarian of the Unseen University, a formerly human wizard who found his transformation into an orangutan advantageous to his career.[§] His willingness to help researchers (albeit in his unique fashion) is entirely in keeping with what I know of librarians, all of whom work hard to serve the public.[**]

 The Power of Real Libraries

-And if libraries mean the world to a someone whose childhood was reasonably comfortable, imagine the difference they make to children with different backgrounds.
+If libraries mean the world to a someone whose childhood was reasonably comfortable, imagine the difference they make to children with different backgrounds.
 Dr. Maya Angelou spoke of her first library as a soothing balm, the kind that helped her find her words again and her vocation.
 For another young woman, libraries acted as an equalizer.
 Although she could not afford to buy books the way her friends did, her free public library card permitted to read nonetheless.
 Even coming from a family that collected books, I know there’s many books I would not have read without this free access.
 And libraries don’t just hold books.
 Poet/filmmaker Greta Bellamacina shared that libraries provided a quiet place to study that her home lacked.
 Libraries provide safe places.

 For these reasons, I feel dismay whenever I read about efforts to defund public libraries.
-Since I’d personally prefer that Fahrenheit 451 remain a work of fiction,[***] I urge readers to get out and support our community libraries and fund groups that protect libraries.
+Since I’d personally prefer that Fahrenheit 451 remain a work of fiction, I urge readers to get out and support our community libraries and fund groups that protect libraries.
 I would like my child to continue reading all those books eagerly, after story hour, the way I did.
 I’d like all children to have that second home to visit.